I-am-PUID-0/DUMB_docs/docs/deployment/portainer.md

 ## 🎉 That’s It!

-Once deployed, DMB will initialize and make its services available at their respective ports (e.g., DMB Frontend at `:3005`, API at `:8000`, etc.).
+Once deployed, DUMB will initialize and make its services available at their respective ports (e.g., DUMB Frontend at `:3005`, API at `:8000`, etc.).

-You can now manage DMB entirely through the **[DMB Frontend](../services/dmb-frontend.md)**, or explore the [Configuration](../features/configuration.md) docs to adjust settings as needed.
+You can now manage DUMB entirely through the **[DUMB Frontend](../services/dumb-frontend.md)**, or explore the [Configuration](../features/configuration.md) docs to adjust settings as needed.

 ---

-## 📄 Viewing Logs for DMB
+## 📄 Viewing Logs for DUMB

-Once your stack is deployed, you can view logs for the DMB container:
+Once your stack is deployed, you can view logs for the DUMB container:

 1. Navigate to **Containers** from the left sidebar.
-2. Click on the **DMB** container name.
+2. Click on the **DUMB** container name.
 3. Go to the **Logs** tab.
 4. Logs will stream live by default.
 You can scroll or refresh for updates.